KaniBog/KaniBog-s-Portfolio/README.md

 - A family had to adjust overnight
 - A career path was interrupted
 - A team that once collaborated splintered apart
-- A company tried, and sometimes failed, to stay alive
+- A company tried, and sometimes failed, to stay afloat

 Layoffs aren’t abstract events.
 They ripple through households, communities, and entire industries.

-Working through this analysis showed me how SQL can turn raw, disorganized chaos into a structured story.
-Tableau helped reveal patterns hidden behind thousands of scattered events.

-Together, they painted a picture that headlines rarely capture:
+Working through this analysis showed me how SQL can turn raw, disorganized chaos into a structured story while Tableau uncovered hidden patterns in countless events.
+Together, they told the story that headlines often overlook — the lives behind the numbers
-the emotional and economic turbulence behind global workforce instability.

-This wasn’t just a technical exercise —
-it was a reminder of how interconnected data is with real people, real struggles, and real resilience.
+Call To Action

+I would love to hear your thoughts!
+Connect with me on LinkedIn, or if you or someone you know is looking to hire a data analyst, let’s talk!
+Feel free to reach out with your thoughts or questions.

 ---